Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Conclusion

 \section{Conclusion}

-In conclusion, this paper introduces a QUBO-based framework that enables arbitrary activation and loss functions through spline interpolation, significantly expanding the applicability of quantum computing in neural network training.
-The theoretically derived upper bound on Ising spin requirements, along with the empirically validated convergence of our hybrid algorithm, even under randomized outputs and limited coefficient matrix precision, further validates the robustness of our approach.
-The comparison with classical methods highlights the superior performance of the Ising machine in quantized neural network training, while the hybrid algorithm demonstrates consistent efficacy and stability.
+In conclusion, this paper introduces a QUBO-based and convex formulation framework that enables arbitrary activation and loss functions through spline interpolation, significantly expanding the applicability of quantum computing and the understanding of optimization landscape in neural network training.
+The theoretically derived upper bound on Ising spin requirements, along with the empirically validated convergence of our hybrid algorithm, even under randomized outputs and limited coefficient matrix precision, validates the robustness of our approach.
+We also establish scalable hybrid training algorithms that decomposes the global QCBO problem into tractable quantum subproblems while preserving the tightness of the solution.
+Comparisons with classical methods highlights the superior performance of the Ising machine in quantized neural network training, while the hybrid algorithm demonstrates consistent efficacy and stability.
 Meanwhile, our model offers promising potential for applications demanding trainable activation functions, paving the way for quantum-enhanced neural architectures.
 This work represents a pivotal advancement toward harnessing the full potential of quantum-accelerated machine learning in real-world implementations.